9ice

-9ice, born Alexander Abolore Adegbola Akande (born 17 January 1980), is a Nigerian musician, songwriter and dancer.
-He is known for his powerful use of the Yoruba language in his music as well as his proverbial lyrics and unique style of delivery.
+Akande Abolore Adegbola Alexander Ajifolajifaola (born Abolore Adegbola Akande; 17 January 1980) better known as 9ice (pronounced nice), is a Nigerian singer, songwriter and dancer.
+He is known for his powerful use of the Yoruba language in his music and his proverbial lyrics and unique style of delivery.

 Early life

-9ice was born into a polygamous home of five wives and nine children, in Ogbomosho, Oyo State in Western Nigeria.
+Abolore Adegbola Akande was born into a polygamous home of five wives and nine children, in Ogbomosho, Oyo State in Western Nigeria.
 He grew up in the Shomolu Bariga suburbs of Lagos.
 He dreamed of being a musician.
 His parents discovered his singing talent, and decided to allow him become a musician.

 Career

 In 1996, 9ice recorded his first demo, titled "Risi de Alagbaja", but it was not until 2000 that he released his first official solo song, "Little Money".

 In 2008, 9ice released the single "Gongo Aso".
 With the song gaining popularity, 9ice was asked to perform at the Nelson Mandela 90th Birthday Tribute concert in London in June 2008.
 He went on to win the Best Hip Hop Artist of the Year at the MTV Africa Music Awards.

 "Gongo Aso" won him four further awards at the 2009 edition of the Hip Hop World Awards held at the International Conference Centre, Abuja: Album of the Year, Artiste of the Year, Song of the Year and Best Rap in Pop Album.

 In 2020, 9ice released another album, Tip of the Iceberg: Episode 1.